mayadata-io/culture/PLEDGE.md

 49. Raj Babu Das, signed the pledge on 31-July-2019.
 50. Anupriya Gupta,signed the PLOW pledge on 31-July-2019
 51. Aditya, signed the PLOW pledge on 31-July-2019.
+52. Udit Gaurav,signed the PLOW pledge on 31-July-2019